Educational Media Foundation: K-LOVE

 K-LOVE is a Christian adult contemporary radio programming service in the United States owned and operated by EMF as their flagship service.
 As of October 2022 K-LOVE's programming is simulcast on over 600 FM radio stations and translators in 50 states and three US territories.
-K-LOVE reaches about 12 million listeners each week in cities including New York City, Chicago, Los Angeles, Seattle, Philadelphia, Nashville, San Antonio, and Denver.
+K-LOVE reaches about 12 million listeners each week in cities including New York City, Chicago, Los Angeles, Seattle, Philadelphia, Nashville, San Antonio, Boston and Denver.
 It is also the sixth-most streamed online station in the world.
 The K-LOVE studios and offices are located in Franklin, Tennessee, a suburb of Nashville.

 K-LOVE Classics

 K-LOVE Classics was a Christian music radio programming service in the United States operated by EMF and was heard on full-powered FM stations and translators, including WAIW in Chicago.
 Airing Christian music from the 1980s, 1990s, and early 2000s, the format debuted in June 2018 as an Internet-only station but quickly moved to terrestrial radio after a massive response.
-The format aired music by artists such as Bryan Duncan, Amy Grant, Keith Green, Petra, Michael W. Smith, Point of Grace, and 4 Him.
+The format aired music by artists such as Bryan Duncan, Amy Grant, Keith Green, Petra, Michael W. Smith, Point of Grace, and 4Him.

 On November 2, 2020, K-LOVE Classics ceased its broadcast online, and the terrestrial stations that had formerly aired K-LOVE Classics began airing the seasonal brand K-LOVE Christmas.
-On January 1, 2021, K-LOVE Classics came back with two separate streams online and the terrestrial stations: K-LOVE 90s and K-LOVE 2000s.
-In honor of its 40th birthday, in 2022, K-LOVE launched a series of decade-specific streams covering music from the '70s, '80s, '90s, 2000s, 2010s.
+On January 1, 2021, K-LOVE Classics came back in some fashion with two separate streams online and the terrestrial stations: K-LOVE 90s and K-LOVE 2000s.
+In honor of its 40th birthday, in 2022, K-LOVE launched a series of decade-specific streams covering music from the 1970s, 1980s, 1990s, 2000s, 2010s.